- Google holds financial services companies, like banks, to a higher standard than most industries.

 Work your brand values into your interactions with the local community, like Allstate did when they launched their Worth Telling campaign.
 The campaign honors people in the black community who have overcome exceptional odds or perform amazing work.
 It includes documentary-style videos, community events and so much more.
 Each type of content promotes linking and sharing within the local community and beyond.
 Beyond that, the campaign lets Allstate leverage its large platform to empower others.

 You can also hire content strategists who can understand the culture and community of a particular region.
-Their expertise will help you tailer your content marketing strategy for that community.
+Their expertise will help you better define your content marketing strategy for that community.
 For example, you might write banking content for software-centric areas like Silicon Valley with a technology edge, whereas your content for Nebraska might be oriented for agricultural businesses and workers.
 The more your content is customized for the region, the greater the opportunity to connect more deeply with the local audience and to subsequently generate more organic links to the content.

 5. Pitch publications